AliDavianto/mile-32/README.md

 <footer>
 ```
-1.Type: Indicates the nature of the change.
+1. **Type**: Indicates the nature of the change.
 Common types include:
 - `feat: A new feature`
 - `fix: A bug fix`
 - `docs: Documentation only changes`